sous-chefs/chef-splunk/README.md

 * `node['splunk']['receiver_port']`: The port that the receiver (server) listens to.
 This is set to the Splunk Enterprise default, 9997.
+* `node['splunk']['mgmt_port']`: The port that splunkd service listens to, aka the management port.
+This is set to the Splunk Enterprise default, 8089.
 * `node['splunk']['web_port']`: The port that the splunkweb service listens to.
 This is set to the default for HTTPS, 443, as it is configured by the `setup_ssl` recipe.